paski85/Traffic-Sign-Classifier-Project/README.md

 * Truth for image 5: 11.
 Top 5 predictions: [11  0  1  2  3]
 * Truth for image 6: 12.
 Top 5 predictions: [12  9 40 41 17]
 * Truth for image 7: 14.
 Top 5 predictions: [14 25 38 36  5]

+Looking at the softmax function the first class essentially had 100% confidence, with the following classes generally a decent prediction: for speed limits the suggestions are other speed limits.
+Without color information, the keep right (image 2) sign could be suggestive of a speed limit sign (round and digit like shape)

+This tends to indicate that the chosen images were close to perfect representations of the trained internal model of the respective sign.
+The images were near the top of the search results due to their relevance (search hits + Google image search secret sauce).